algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 <!-- TODO:
-- Link the functional specifications document in my part "before reading"
-- Make sure the image is properly linked in my part "parser"
-- Make sure the image is properly linked in my part "architecture"
-- Tailor the table of contents to the parts I added in the architecture part
-- Complete the parts I added in the architecture part
+- Complete the parts I added
 - Need to have the parts I already written in the archi part checked by Maxime Caron to make sure everything's in order.
-- Make the diagrams when needed
+- Make the diagrams
 - Complete the Appendices chapter
 -->